-- 1. Remove excess microplate strips from the plate frame, return them to the foil pouch containing the desiccant pack, and reseal it. - Add 50 μl of standards, controls, samples and zero controls (dilution buffer) into wells.
-Use adhesive sheet or incubate plate in humidified chamber to prevent loss of liquid due to evaporation. - 3.
-Incubate for 60 minutes at 37 °C. - 4.
+- 1. Remove excess microplate strips from the plate frame, return them to the foil pouch containing the desiccant pack, and reseal it. - 2.
+Add 50 μl of standards, controls, samples and zero controls (dilution buffer) in duplicate into the appropriate wells of the microtiter plate. - 3.
+Incubate for 60 minutes at 37°C. - 4.
 Aspirate each well and wash, repeating the process 4 times for a total 5 washes.
-Wash by filling each well with 1× Wash Buffer (350 μl) using a squirt bottle, manifold dispenser, or autowasher.
+Wash by filling each well with 1X wash buffer (300 μl) using a squirt bottle, manifold dispenser, or autowasher.
 Complete removal of liquid at each is essential to good performance.
-After the last wash, remove any remaining Wash Buffer by aspirating, decanting or blotting against clean paper towels. - Add 50 μl HRP-antibody conjugate into each well.
-Incubate for 60 minutes at 37 °C. Use adhesive sheet or incubate plate in humidified chamber to prevent loss of liquid due to evaporation. - 6.
-Wash as according to step 4. - 7.
-Add $50 \ \mu l$ of TMB substrate to each well.
-Incubate for $30 \ minutes$ at room temperature in dark. - 8.
-Add $100 \mu l$ of Stop Solution to each well.
-Incubate for 5 minutes at RT.
-The color of the solution should change from blue to yellow. - 9.
-Read the OD with a microplate reader at 450nm immediately.
-It is recommended to read the absorbance within 10 minutes after adding
+After the last wash, remove any remaining Wash Buffer by aspirating, decanting or blotting against clean paper towels. - Add 50 μl of HRP-Antibody Conjugate into each well.
+Incubate for 60 minutes at 37°C. - 6.
+Aspirate and wash well as step 4. - 7.
+Add 50 μl of TMB mixture to each well.
+Incubate for 30 minutes at room temperature in dark.

+- Add 100 μl of Stop Solution to each well.
+The color of the solution should change from blue to yellow.
+Gently tap the plate to ensure thorough mixing. - Read the OD with a microplate reader at 450 nm (reference wavelength 620 nm) immediately.
+It is recommended read the absorbance within 10 minutes after adding the stop solution.